This adorably gruff-looking canine can be found everywhere from game boards to candy. Learn more about Scotland’s favorite little dog.

 As the name suggests, Scottish terriers come from Scotland—and that’s about all we know.
 The first known mention of the dog was by Bishop John Lesley in his book History of Scotland from 1436 to 1561.
 As he describes them, they are a “dog of low height, which creeping into subterraneous burrows, routs out foxes, badgers, martins, and wild cats from their lurking places and dens.”

 Despite having a background in extermination, the little dogs have also enjoyed the finer things in life.
-King James VI of Scotland was a huge fan of the Scottish terrier in the 17th century and helped popularize them in Europe.
+King James VI and I was a huge fan of the Scottish terrier in the 17th century and helped popularize them in Europe.
 He even sent six Scotties to France as a gift.
 Queen Victoria was also a fan of the breed and kept some in her expansive kennel.
 Her favorite was a Scottie named Laddie.
-[PDF]

 Captain Gordon Murray accepted the challenge and wrote up the proper description of the perfect Scottie.
 It stuck until fancier J.B.
 Morrison finally drew up an official standard in 1880.
 In 1882, the Scottish Terrier Club was formed for both England and Scotland.
 Separate clubs were formed for each after the breed’s popularity grew, but the two regions have since developed an amicable relationship.

 5. The dogs get cramps if they’re too excited.

 When Scotties get too excited, they might experience something known as the Scottie Cramp.
 This neurological disorder causes the muscles to tense up, making it difficult to walk.
 Dogs experiencing this cramp exhibit “a goose-stepping gait” and might somersault or fall over.
 Luckily, these episodes don’t last long and do not appear to be painful for the dogs.